Appointments at Taunton or Axminster clinics, or by telephone or video link.

 Choosing a Registered Nutritional Therapist

-BANT recommends that you choose a Registered Nutritional Therapist who has undertaken all the necessary training to understand the theory and practice of nutritional therapy.
+BANT recommends that you choose a BANT Registered Nutritional Therapist who has undertaken all the necessary training to understand the theory and practice of nutritional therapy.
 BANT-member Registered Nutritional Therapists are regulated by the Complementary and Natural Healthcare Council (CNHC).
 By choosing a Registered Nutritional Therapist, registered with the CNHC you can be confident that they are properly trained, qualified and insured, and that they abide by the CNHC’s Code of Conduct.
 BANT members are qualified in both the science of nutrition as well as clinical practice.

 What is Nutritional Therapy?

-Nutritional Therapy is the application of nutrition science in the promotion of health, peak performance and individual care.
-Registered practitioners use a wide range of tools to assess and identify potential nutritional imbalances and understand how these may contribute to an individual’s symptoms and health concerns.These include scientific laboratory tests, pH dietary balance, food diaries, food intolerance testing, vitamin and mineral assessment, tests for nutritional imbalances, hair mineral analysis, allergy testing and a wide range of other tests as appropriate to the individual.Combining lifestyle medicine with nutritional therapy.Practitioners never recommend nutritional therapy as a replacement for medical advice and always refer any client with ‘red flag’ signs or symptoms to their medical professional.
-They will also frequently work alongside a medical professional and will communicate with other healthcare professionals involved in the client’s care to explain any nutritional therapy programme that has been provided.
+Nutritional Therapy is the application of nutrition and lifestyle sciences in the promotion of health, peak performance and individual care.
+Registered practitioners use a wide range of tools to assess and identify potential nutritional imbalances and understand how these may contribute to an individual’s symptoms and health concerns.
+These include diet and lifestyle support, laboratory tests, pH dietary balance, food diaries, food intolerance testing, vitamin and mineral assessment, tests for nutritional imbalances, hair mineral analysis, allergy testing and a wide range of other tests as appropriate to the individual.
+Combining lifestyle medicine with nutritional therapy.
+Practitioners never recommend nutritional therapy as a replacement for medical advice and always refer any client with ‘red flag’ signs or symptoms to their medical professional.
+They will also frequently work alongside a medical professional and will communicate with other healthcare professionals involved in the client’s care.

 Liz put me completely at ease and was not remotely judgemental.
 Her empathy was magnificent and it is clear she deserves her qualifications because she is exceptionally knowledgeable.
 She also has a knack in explaining things in a way that is very easy to understand.
 The result of my thorough but non daunting food intolerance test was that I had intolerances to wheat and white fish.
 This certainly explained why fish and chips had not been agreeing with me – I’d put it down to it being greasy fried food – how wrong I was.